-With the anticipation of a new generation of 300km+ (200 mile) range electric vehicles in 2017 in a price range comparable to mass produced gas vehicles, it will now be easier than ever for the average middle-class consumer to make the leap to the new paradigm of zero emission personal transportation.
-To help individuals take this step, The 2° Institute is asking people to take the Electric Car Pledge: that when they are ready to shop for their next vehicle, that next vehicle they buy will be an electric one.
+A new generation of 300km+ (200 mile) range electric vehicles are finally here in a price range comparable to mass produced gas vehicles, it is now easier then ever for the average middle-class consumer to make the leap to the new paradigm of zero emission personal transportation.
+To help individuals take this step, 2 Degrees Institute is asking people to take the Electric Car Pledge: that when they are ready to shop for their next vehicle, that next vehicle they buy will be an electric one.

 Percent of an average person's carbon footprint that comes from transportation (driving and flying).
 That's a big number that can be seriously reduced (depending on your electricity source), just by switching over to an electric car!